-See this table for a list of currently supported versions that were chosen based on the policy described in this document.
+See the Foundational C++ Support table for a list of currently supported versions that were chosen based on the policy described in this document.

 We say that an operating system is supported if a user can reasonably get, install, and use our libraries using the tools and toolchains available for that operating system.
 In most cases this means the default toolchain for the platform.